MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/googleimportjob.md

 Defines a Google import job that can be run once or scheduled on a recurring basis.

 > [!NOTE]
-> Starting August 29th, 2022, you’ll no longer be able to import expanded text ads from Google Ads.
+> **Attention**: As of August 29th, 2022, you can no longer import expanded text ads from Google Ads.
 Any expanded text ads imported before August 29th can be re-imported and we’ll continue to import status changes (e.g., pause, unpause) from Google Ads.

 > [!IMPORTANT]
 > Make sure to import expanded text ads from Google Ads before August 29th, 2022.